CS-SI/stac-fastapi-eodag/README.md

 [EODAG](https://github.com/CS-SI/eodag) backend for [stac-fastapi](https://github.com/stac-utils/stac-fastapi), the [FastAPI](https://fastapi.tiangolo.com/) implementation of the [STAC API spec](https://github.com/radiantearth/stac-api-spec)

-stac-fastapi-eodag combines the capabilities of EODAG and STAC FastAPI to provide a powerful, unified API for accessing Earth observation data.
-By leveraging EODAG's ability to search, aggregate, and download remote-sensed images from various providers, stac-fastapi-eodag offers a standardized and efficient solution for data access.
-This integration simplifies the process of managing Earth observation data, making it accessible and actionable for researchers, developers, and data analysts.
+stac-fastapi-eodag combines the capabilities of EODAG and STAC FastAPI to provide a powerful, unified API for accessing Earth observation data from various providers.

 ## Disclaimer